dayseanm04/network/GNS3/Get-Started/Download GNS3.md

 - After you Log In or Creat an Account and Login the download will begin

 <br/>
-Go to your Downloads Folder, You you see the GNS3 executable
+Go to your Downloads Folder, You you see the GNS3 executable:
 <img width="563" height="141" alt="donloads folder" src="https://github.com/user-attachments/assets/127fa516-2615-4302-a0b2-d6117e74c6fb" />

 <br/>